Failsworth: Economy

-Failsworth is a centre for hat-making.
+Failsworth grew as a mill town around the hat-making industry, which continues in the town.
 This began as a cottage industry before the firm of Failsworth Hats was set up in 1903 to manufacture silk hats.
 For a time the company had a factory near the former Failsworth Council offices and it remains in the area to this day.
-Other activities include electrical goods manufacture (such as Russell Hobbs) by Spectrum Brands, formerly Pifco Ltd), and plastic production and distribution by Hubron Ltd. Many Failsworth people work in Manchester: the strong transport links include a tram service from Failsworth Metrolink station on the Oldham–Rochdale line.
+Other activities include electrical goods manufacture (such as Russell Hobbs) by Spectrum Brands, formerly Pifco Ltd), and plastic production and distribution by Hubron Ltd.

 In July 2007, the Tesco supermarket chain opened a 24-hour Extra branch superstore on the banks of the wharf.
-The move was opposed by shop-owners, who claimed they would have lost customers and may been forced to close.
+The move was opposed by shop-owners, who claimed they would have lost customers and may have been forced to close.
 Tesco's arrival had been expected to be a catalyst bringing other stores, bars and restaurants to Failsworth.
 The only other large store is a branch of Morrisons housed in a building constructed on the demolished site of Marlborough No. 2 Mill.

-Oldham Caravans, a subsidiary of Glossop Caravans, has an outlet in Oldham Road.